Quest of Dungeons: Plot

 The game doesn't take itself very seriously and makes fun of the traditional plots.
 In this case, an Evil Dark Lord steals all the light in the world and traps it inside a magical lantern.
 The four heroes decide that it would be a good idea if one of them enters alone.
 This is a nod to B movie plots where sometimes characters make the most illogical decision.

 Development

 According to the developer, development of the game started in June 2013.
 Initially planned as a tablet only game, it was ported to PC before initial release, after being approved via Steam Greenlight it was released on March 25, 2014.
 In the following months it was ported to Linux, Android and eventually Xbox One.
-The game was development using a in-house Game Engine.
+The game was developed using a in-house Game Engine.

 Reception

 Critics have generally give the game good scores, especially the Xbox One version, considered the most polished and easy to pick version.
 While the desktop version was well received among players, it had mixed to positive reviews from critics, mostly because of the poorly devised Keyboard/Mouse controls that it had at launch.

 TouchArcade gave it a 4/5 saying that "Quest of Dungeons is a very good roguelike and a fun game.".
 Softpedia gave it a 7/10 complementing on the solid gameplay, replayability and difficulty balance, but criticizing the lack of variety in the game.
 Pocket Gamer gave it a 6/10, and Nintendo Life gave the Wii U version a 8/10.